paxdotdev/docs/src/intro-pax.md

 }

 ```

-In addition to responsive layouts, form controls, and GUIs, Pax [aims to maintain](./intro-goals-prior-art.md) high-performance 2D vector drawing and 120fps rendering with fine-grained, creativity-friendly animation APIs.

-Pax compiles across platforms: as native macOS apps via LLVM and in browsers via WebAssembly.
-Native targets will be extended to: iOS, Android, Windows, and Linux.

 This book will give a brief introduction to Pax: its goals, how to use it, and details of is design and implementation.